mnoetel/noetel/content/projects/effective_altruism.md

 I am interested in questions that focus on [impartially improving welfare](https://80000hours.org/key-ideas/#impartial-concern).
 I am increasingly focused on research that is [important, neglected, and tractable](https://concepts.effectivealtruism.org/concepts/importance-neglectedness-tractability/), with a [long-term view of the future](https://80000hours.org/key-ideas/#longtermism).<!--more--> I have taken the [Giving What We Can pledge](https://www.givingwhatwecan.org/) to donate at least 10% of my income to the most effective causes.
 The best summary of my views on effective altruism [is this article I published on the ABC](https://www.abc.net.au/religion/the-case-for-effective-altruism/13359912).
 For longtermism, see [my review of What We Owe the Future in The Conversation](https://theconversation.com/what-do-we-owe-future-generations-and-what-can-we-do-to-make-their-world-a-better-place-189591)

+You can see a list of [my lab's current and promising research directions here](https://readyresearch.notion.site/Ready-Academic-Wiki-c84821320a3e44d185db2de3e10be9c4).

 ## EA Activities

-1. A founding member of [READI Research](https://www.readiresearch.org/) which created project including
+1. A founding member of [Ready Research](https://www.readyresearch.org/) with [Zan Saeri](http://aksaeri.com/), [Peter Slattery](https://www.pslattery.com/), and [Emily Grundy](https://www.readyresearch.org/about) which created projects including:

     1. [What works to increase charitable donations?
 A meta-review with meta-meta-analysis](https://psyarxiv.com/yxmva/)